EarthProgram/did-earth/README.md

 }
 ```

-## DID transaction operations
+## DID operations
-DID and associated documents are managed by a Cosmos-SDK module that uses the gRPC communication protocol.
+DID and DID  documents are managed by a Cosmos-SDK module that uses the gRPC communication protocol.
 See the draft method specification [[11]](#ref11) for details on how create, read, update and delete (CRUD) operations are handled in the Cosmos IID module.

 ### Create DID (Register)
 ```mermaid